vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard/deploy-dashboard.md

   $ nohup ./prometheus --config.file=./prometheus.yaml &
   ```

-After the service is started, you can return `<IP>:9090` in the browser to check whether the service is started normally.
+After the service is started, you can enter `<IP>:9090` in the browser to check whether the service is started normally.

 ### How to deploy the `nebula-http-gateway` service